papataco14/tp/docs/UserGuide.md

 | `PENDING OUTCOME`     | `PO`, `PENDOUT`, `PENDINGOUT`, `PENDINGOUTCOME`, `P O`, `PENDING O`     | You have went through the interview, but the final decision or outcome (whether accepted or rejected) hasn't been communicated yet. |
 | `ACCEPTED`            | `A`, `ACC`, `ACPT`, `ACCEPT`                                            | You have been offered the internship position.
 Congratulations!                                                                     |
 | `REJECTED`            | `R`, `REJ`, `REJECT`                                                    | Unfortunately, the application wasn't successful and you were not offered the internship.
 Don't worry, try again next time!         |

-<div style="page-break-after: always;"></div><br/>

-#### Email Format Description
-The email format is `local-part@domain`.

-`local-part` constraints:
-* Only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
-* May not start or end with any special characters.

-`domain` name constraints:
-* Made up of domain labels separated by periods.
-* End with a domain label at least 2 characters long
-* Have each domain label start and end with alphanumeric characters
-* Have each domain label consist of alphanumeric characters, separated only by hyphens, if any.

 [&uarr; Back to Table of Contents](#table-of-contents)